 Another demand for industrial space, albeit small at this time but with the potential to grow, is cowarehousing.
-Similar to the coworking model that experienced exponential growth through the 2010s, individuals or organizations rent a large space, and then break it into smaller spaces for smaller businesses to rent.
-The demand is more limited in scope at this time, but just as coworking exploded (WeWork alone still has 756 locations), we expect cowarehousing to flourish in the coming years.
+Similar to the coworking model that experienced exponential growth through the 2010s, individuals or organizations rent a large space just this time a warehouse, and then break it into smaller spaces for smaller businesses to rent.
+The demand is a bit limited in scope at this time, but just as coworking exploded (WeWork alone still has 756 locations), we expect cowarehousing to flourish in the coming years.

 Supply Chain Slowdown

 One last driver of the ongoing demand for industrial space in our region and beyond is the supply chain slowdown.
 Builds and development project timelines that were more efficient in the past are now less reliable because product just isn’t arriving on time.
 When we combine the delay for materials, a highly competitive labor market and a demand for space, it is near impossible to catch up.
 This trend also has a snowball effect in keeping vacancy rates low and rents high, which then furthers the demand for more space.

 While ecommerce is responsible for much of the demand for industrial space, placing all of the responsibility there is too simplistic.
 The growth in ecommerce is highly visible, but these additional micro and macro trends have come together to drive this incredible demand for industrial space which some analysts expect to continue for years to come.